andriish/JADE/README.md

      ```

  - Run the ``jadetest.sh`` script with ``--prefix=/full/path/to/the /installed/software`` (should be the same as for compilation).
-   The script will  run several sequential tests in the `test` directory
+   The script will  run several sequential tests in the `test` directory.
+   The script supports the same values for the ``--toolhain`` flag as the ``jadeinstall.sh`` script.